heetch/flamingo/README.md

 Each incremental changes will create a new slug.

+## How-to create new component

+Add a new folder in `src/components`
+Name your new folder with your component name.
+Each folder should contain :
+One `index.js`
+One `index.stories.js`
+One `styles.js` (if you need specific styling)
+Don't forget to export your component in `src/components/index.js`

 ## How-to add new icons

 All you have to do is add the svg file in src/icons with the correct naming.